ucb-sts/sts/DOCUMENTATION.md

 version of this file.

 This document provides an overview of the software architecture and development workflow for STS.

-In no particular order:
+## Architecture

 ### Simulation State